-A distinguished and prestigious system-wide review panel appointed by CU President Bruce Benson convened on April 25, 2017.
-Each application received two written scientific reviews and a reader score using a modified NIH scoring system.
-After discussion and deliberation by the entire panel, five recommended awardees were selected and the panel forwarded their recommendations to President Benson.
-CU will recommend five faculty to receive $235,000 each for research conducted over a period of one, two or three years, a total $1,175,000 for the 2017 cohort.
-CU’s final recommendations were sent to the Boettcher Foundation for review by their Board of Trustees in late May.
+A distinguished and prestigious systemwide review panel will convene on Tuesday, April 23, 2024.
+Each application will receive two written scientific reviews and a reader score using a modified NIH scoring system.
+After discussion and deliberation by the entire panel, five recommended awardees will be selected and the panel will forward their recommendations to the CU President.
+CU’s final recommendations will sent to the Boettcher Foundation for review and approval by their Board of Trustees.
 Each eligible applicant will receive copies of the scientific reviews, once the winners are announced.

 - The impact of the investments should be high in terms of measurable outcomes.

 - Investments should leverage existing or new partnerships to create an effort that is broader in scope than that which can be accomplished with the new funds alone.

 - The awards should support existing programs that demonstrate levels of outstanding merit and accomplishment.

 - The awards should support programs where existing gaps are substantial.

 Criteria to be considered by the review committee include, but are not limited to: